readable111/Crop-Hero/MPM/mpm.md

 *Author: Daniel*

 The entire app uses a single standardized color palette.
 The color palette is a JavaScript dictionary with named fields for each color.
 Use a website like [this](https://colors.artyclick.com/color-name-finder/) to determine the name.
 We generally preferred paint-like names over standard names as it allows for multiple similar colors since you can't have overlapping names.
 For example, both ALMOST_BLACK, IRIDIUM, and CHARCOAL can be called dark gray but that would have been confusing.
 Also, IRIDIUM was selected over Dune, a better match according to the tool, because iridium gives you a sense for the color while dune implies a brown.
 Each named color is assigned a hex code string which can be called as properties when setting colors with style variables.

+#### Sanitizers <a name="sanitizers"></a>
+*Author: Daniel*

+As of right now, there are two sanitizing functions with the first parameter of each being the string that will be sanitized.
+They then return the cleaned text string based on the instructions set in the other boolean parameters.
+Beginning with `cleanText`, this function offers three options: no stopwords, no SQL, and only text.
+Firstly, it decodes any Unicode characters into their ASCII equivalents before converting it to lowercase to prevent regex issues.
+Double dashes are always removed, and a whitelist approach is taken to remove any characters other than `[a-z0-9'.@+()\- ]`.
+If stopwords were removed, then the sanitizer removes any words that are 2 or fewer characters long or are of 35 specific words.
+Azure MySQL servers use the InnoDB engine which stops any searching attempts when it encounters one of [35 specific stopwords](https://dev.mysql.com/doc/refman/8.4/en/fulltext-stopwords.html).
+These stopwords are defined in a list and then recursively removed which prevents 'bbye' from causing any issues.
+If SQL was removed, certain especially problematic SQL keywords are recursively removed to prevent multi-level SQL injection attacks like 'ALTALTERER' which triggers SQL injection if the sanitizer is only applied onced.
+Finally, the text-only option removes everything except letters, the @ symbol, and the period.

+The `cleanNumbers` function also has three optional parameters.
+By default, decimals are allowed which means that dots are only removed if they are not between two digits.
+However, this can be disabled.
+By default, negatives are allowed which means that dashes are only removed if there are two of them, if they do not precede a number, and if they are not the first character in the string.
+These two removals are performed recursively just like the text sanitizer.
+Finally, the phone parameter is mutually exclusive with the other two parameters, removing everything except numbers, dashes, parantheses, spaces, and the plus sign.

 ### Search Bar <a name="search_bar"></a>
 #### Background <a name="search_bar_bkgd"></a>